waangui/lex-app/README.md

 ## ✨ Features
-- Word Search: 🔍 Instantly search for any English word.
+- **Word Search:** 🔍 Instantly search for any English word.
-- Detailed Definitions: 📚 View definitions, parts of speech, phonetic spelling, example sentences, and word origins.
+- **Detailed Definitions:** 📚 View definitions, parts of speech, phonetic spelling, example sentences, and word origins.
+- **Auto-complete:** The search bar auto-completes phrases and words once it has enough information.
-- Responsive Design: 📱 The application is designed to be usable across different screen sizes.
+- **Responsive Design:**📱 The application is designed to be usable across different screen sizes.
-- Client-Side Routing: 🛤️ A separate "About" page is included, managed by React Router.
+- **Client-Side Routing:** 🛤️ A separate "About" page is included, managed by React Router.
-- State Management: 🧠 App state (like search results, loading, and errors) is handled efficiently with Zustand.
+- **State Management:** 🧠 App state (like search results, loading, and errors) is handled efficiently with Zustand.
-- Clean UI: 🎨 A minimalist design inspired by the user's prototype, focusing on readability and ease of use.
+- **Clean UI:** 🎨 A minimalist design inspired by the a prototype designed on Figma, focusing on readability and ease of use.
+- **Error handling:** ❌ Error messages that alert the user that a word cannot be found, the API is unresponsive, or an unexpected error has occured.

 ## 🚀 Tech Stack